eclipse-archived/golo-lang/backlog.markdown

 * Support invocations with either () or {}?
 Could be fun for DSL-style constructs.

-* Do not make all operators parser tokens, as it forbids some refs / functions / methods to have otherwise meaningful names such as `is` or `not`.

 * Character literal: `'a'`, etc.

 * Annotations.